andrewchristop/Move-files-to-network-share/README.md

 Then modify all instances of `UNCPATH\share` with the Universal Naming Convention (UNC) path of the network share

-After that modify modify `E:\filename` with current location of the local directory
+After that modify `E:\filename` with current location of the local directory

 TIP: Use task scheduler to run the script on desired intervals